-Undoubtedly the closest a console game ever gets to capturing the feel of traditional PC RPGs, Shadowrun for the SEGA Genesis is an excellent and faithful adaptation of FASA’s famous Shadowrun cyberpunk P&P RPG system.
-Unlike its Super Nintendo counterpart (also reviewed on this site) that is basically a fun action game with some RPG elements sprinkled in, this Genesis version of the game is a true RPG that will please anyone who likes Shadowrun or PC-style RPGs in general. |
+Undoubtedly the closest a console game can get to capturing the feel of traditional PC RPGs, Shadowrun for the SEGA Genesis is an excellent and faithful adaptation of FASA’s famous Shadowrun cyberpunk P&P RPG system.
+Unlike its Super Nintendo counterpart (also reviewed on this site) that is basically a fun action game with some RPG elements sprinkled in, one that will please anyone who likes Shadowrun or PC-style RPGs in general. |

-Because it follows the original Shadowrun RPG rules very closely, you might find combat in the game tedious if you prefer the simpler system that characterize a typical anime-style console RPG.
-But on the flipside, fans of Shadowrun or "systematic" RPGs in general will have a great time in Seattle.
+Because it follows the original Shadowrun RPG rules very closely, you might find combat in the game tedious if you prefer the simpler system that characterizes a typical anime-style console RPG.
+On the flipside, fans of Shadowrun or "systematic" RPGs in general will have a great time in Seattle.
 Whether or not you are a fan of old-skool RPGs or cyberpunk computer games, you will love Shadowrun.
 If you think console RPGs are all simple or easy, Shadowrun will be a pleasant surprise.
 Two thumbs up, way up.Reviewed by: Underdogs